Royals rout Jays, one win from World Series berth

 Game Five is in Toronto on Wednesday.

-The Blue Jays, who were coming off a momentum-building win in Monday’s Game Three, sent 40-year-old knuckleballer R.A.
+The Blue Jays, who won Monday’s Game Three, sent 40-year-old knuckleballer R.A.
 Dickey to the mound with hopes of tying the series.

-But the former Cy Young Award winner gave up five runs in 1-2/3 innings of work that left Toronto in a 5-0 hole they could not overcome.
+But the former Cy Young Award winner gave up five runs in 1-2/3 innings that left Toronto in a 5-0 hole they could not overcome despite scoring two runs in the third and Australian reliever Liam Hendriks providing 4-1/3 innings of spotless relief to keep their comeback hopes alive.

+But the Royals ended any chance of a rally roughing up 42-year-old LaTroy Hawkins, who came on in the seventh but failed to record an out and gave up three runs on two hits and then roughed up reliever Ryan Tepera for four runs on five hits.

+In a final act of desperation to save his pitchers for what a do-or-die Game Five, Blue Jays manager John Gibbons sent utility infielder Cliff Pennington to the hill to get the final out which he finally managed but not before Kansas City pushed across two more runs to complete the rout.